EPCCed/eidf-docs/docs/overview/storage.md

 Local storage directly attached to VMs is only accessible by the VM it is attached to.
 It is provisioned over CephRBD.

+VMs come with a default disk size of up to 50GB, but you can request more.
+We will ask you to justify your resource requests for disk space in the multi-terabyte ranges, but allocations up to several hundred TB fall within the standard service access model. (sourced from EIDF sharepoint Catalogue 'Virtual Desktop.docx')

 ### GPU-local

 The GPU Service Persistent Volumes, provisioned over CephFS, are only accessible from the GPU Service.